zeineb111/Linguistic-cues-for-Textual-classification/index.md

 per sentence.

 ### Real and fake news dataset
 The second dataset is the Fake and real news dataset (https://www.kaggle.com/clmentbisaillon/fake-and-real-news-dataset).

 This dataset contains two sets, a set of real news and another one of fake news.
 Both sets contain the same features, which are:
 * **text**: The actual text of the news article.
 * **title**: The title of the article.
 * **subject**: Every article is classified in a type of subject either 'Government News' or 'Middle-east' or 'News' or 'US_News' or 'left-news' or 'politics' or 'politicsNews' or 'worldnews'.
 *  **date**: date of publication of the article.

+The  truthful  articles  were  obtained by  crawling  articles  from  Reuters.com  (News website).
+As  for  the  fake  news  articles,  they  were  collected  from  different  sources.
+The  fake  news articles  were  collected  from  unreliable  websites  that  were  flagged  by  Politifact  (a fact-checking organization in the USA) and Wikipedia.
+The dataset contains different types of articles on different topics, however,the majority of articles focuson political and World news topics.

 # Diplomacy Game:
 The first part of our project consists on running an RNN model on the features extracted by the authors and test it's performance.
 The goal of our analysis here is to see if analysis using time series can help improve the performance of the model made by the authors.

-To make our model comparable to that of the author's we try to use the same dataset and same conventions he used.
+To make our model comparable to that of the author's we try to use the same dataset and same conventions they used.

+The whole point of RNN is to see if the variation of the features between the seasons has an effect on our predictive power.
+For example, the evolution of politeness between seasons can be quite meaningful, in fact we notice from this plot of the authors the imbalance in the politeness of the players as we get closer to betrayal.

+(plot el betrayal houni)

-As a first setp, we extracted the average value per seson for each of the features for the victims and betrayers in betrayal games.
+As a first step, we extracted the average value per season for each of the features for the victims and betrayers in betrayal games.
 We created a dataframe containing all the features along with a label to distinguish the two players.
-We normalized the dataset uzing z-score.
+We normalized the dataset using the z-score.

 Not all games have the same number of seasons, and since the RNN model requires inputs (in our case the games) of the same size, we will padd the games with empty seasons to have all games with the same length, which is the length of the longest game in our dataset.
 Now all the games have 10 seasons.

 **RNN architecture**
-our RNN model is built as follows:
+Our RNN model is built as follows:
 *  A first RNN layer with 10 time steps each taking a 16 dimension vector and outputting a 4 dimension vector
 *  A sigmoid layer (equivalent to logistic regression) to output the prediction, regularized by elsatic net
 *  We compile the model using the MSE loss function, the adam optimizer and the accuracy as a metric.
 *  we define an early stopping to stop training the accuracy metric has stopped improving.

 We used 90% of the data for training and 10% for testing.
-The model reached an Accuracy of  on the test set.
+The model reached an Accuracy of **0.67** on the validation set and an Accuracy of **0.45** on the test set.

 We show here the evolution of the binary accuracy and loss per epoch.